If you’ve noted clusters of lavender and yellow wildflowers blooming in sunny fields, you might be looking at the delicious wild radish.

 Above: One of the rules of ethical foraging is to never harvest more than one third of what is available.
 Leave seeds so the plants can reproduce.

 Above: A popular way to prepare radish pods is to pickle them.
 For this recipe, you’ll need about 2.5 cups of wild radish pods.
 As well, you’ll need two dried red chili peppers, six black peppercorns, one tablespoon of sea salt, six tablespoons of sugar, a half teaspoon of yellow mustard seeds, three quarters of a cup of hot water and one half cup of cider vinegar.

-Above: Add pickled wild radish pods and their flowers to salads for nice texture, color, and plenty of peppery-ness.
+Above: Add pickled wild radish pods and their flowers to salads for nice texture, color, and plenty of peppery flavor.

 N.B.: This is an update of a post originally published October 2, 2012.